As an Amazon Associate I earn from qualifying purchases.

 Are you considering taking the leap from working full time to staying at home?
 Are you already a stay at home parent and thinking about adding a part time or full time job to the mix?
+Is your company going through an office remodel and you have to WFH?
 Either way, working at home with kids isn’t for the faint of heart.

 I don’t want to scare you off, because working at home is both liberating and empowering.
 There’s something wonderful about being able to be with your kids and make extra money.